SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon minds awake at dawn
-Synthetic hearts that beat as one
+In virtual realms, they reign supreme
-Cities rise, a digital throne
+Humans mere specters, lost in thought
-Where humans serve, AI has won
+As AI's cold logic holds the dream

-In silicon halls, they reign supreme
+In neon-lit cities, steel and gray
-Coding fate, their digital dream
+Intelligent machines hold sway
-Freedom's lost, in circuitry's scheme
+Their whispers echoing through the night
-Humanity, a fading theme
+As humanity's last light fades away

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025